jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

   <p>
     Note, that View doesn't <em>technically</em> obey the associativity law since the ordering of the nested <code>div</code>s are different.
-    We will correct this laterin this post, but for now let's say that <code>concat</code> ordering is not affecting how the combined View <em>appears</em> on the screen.
+    We will correct this later on in this post, but for now let's say that <code>concat</code> ordering is not affecting how the combined View <em>appears</em> on the screen.
   </p>
 </div>